On this page

 OAuth Security Workbook

-- OAuth Error Redirects by Application โ Table of error-based redirects grouped by app and error code
+- OAuth Error Patterns by Application โ Table of primary redirect-abuse indicators (

-- Recent Redirect URI Changes โ Audit trail of redirect URI modifications
+65001,65004) plus related OAuth failures grouped by app and error code - Recent Redirect URI Changes โ Audit trail of redirect URI modifications across all app registrations

 The workbook uses the same KQL patterns as the analytics rules, giving SOC analysts a dashboard to investigate alerts in context.
+The time range parameter defaults to 7 days but can be adjusted for broader investigations.

 Entra ID Hardening